HAP Radiology Billing and Coding Blog

 What Causes Medical Necessity Denials?

-Denials of claims for medical necessity usually do not result from the physician’s patient care decisions but rather from a lack of appropriate documentation conveyed to the insurance payer.
-Exams with a positive finding do not usually generate a denial, since the finding is usually enough obvious evidence that the exam was necessary.
+Denials of claims for medical necessity usually do not result from the physician’s medical decisions but rather from a lack of appropriate documentation provided to the insurance payer.
+Exams with a positive finding seldom lead to a claim denied for medical necessity, since the finding is usually enough obvious evidence that the exam was necessary.
 The performance of tests to ‘rule out’ a particular condition is problematic, especially when the result is negative, and this is where it pays to be clear about the reason for the exam.

 When documenting the exam, the radiologist should always include the answer to the question, “Why were we looking for this condition?”
-For example, duplex Doppler extremity ultrasound is performed routinely to rule out blood clots and the vast majority of the results are negative, yet the reason for performing the exam is usually very good.
-Indications that will most often justify this procedure include swelling of the extremity, limb pain or shortness of breath.
-A post-operative patient who is immobile for an extended period is also a legitimate candidate for this exam.
+For example, Duplex Scan of Lower Extremity Arteries is performed routinely to rule out blood clots and the vast majority of the results are negative, yet the reason for performing the exam is usually very good.
+Indications that will most often justify this procedure include swelling of the extremities, limb pain or shortness of breath.
+A postoperative patient who is immobile for an extended period is also a legitimate candidate for this exam.

 Another good source is the technologist, who can gather good information at the time of the exam.
-Modality worksheets should be reviewed to be sure they include questions about the patient’s history, signs and symptoms, and previous imaging.
+Modality worksheets should be reviewed to ensure they include questions about the patient’s history, signs and symptoms, and previous imaging.

 What to Do About Denials

-This concludes our series on How to Avoid Radiology Claims Denials.
-Our blog is updated regularly with information of interest to radiology practices looking to minimize compliance risks and maximize revenue in this changing healthcare economy.
-Subscribe now to receive our latest articles as soon as they are published.
+This concludes our series on avoiding radiology claims denials.
+We regularly update our blog with valuable information for radiology practices looking to ensure compliance and maximize revenue in our evolving healthcare economy.
+Subscribe now to receive our latest articles about optimizing your revenue cycle as soon as we publish them

 Related Articles: